cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/configuration/arguments.md

 |--|--|--|
 | `retries value` | `5` | `TUNNEL_RETRIES` |

 Maximum number of retries for connection/protocol errors.
-Retries use exponential backoff (retrying at 1, 2, 4, 8, 16 seconds by default) so increasing this value significantly is not recommended.
+Retries use exponential backoff (retrying at 1, 2, 4, 8, 16 seconds by default), so it is not recommended that you increase this value significantly.

 ## `pidfile`